-Older adults may not have any symptoms or could have subtle signs such as an increase in heart rate, heat intolerance, heavy sweating and get tired by doing ordinary activities.
-Additionally, medications such as beta blockers that are used to treat high blood pressure and other problems, can disguise some signs of hyperthyroidism.
+Older adults may not have any symptoms or could have subtle signs such as an increase in heart rate, heat intolerance, heavy sweating and getting tired by doing ordinary activities.

 Other conditions such as atrial fibrillation occur, which is a dangerous arrhythmia, and it causes strokes and congestive heart failure.

 Some of the primary causes hyperthyroidism are as follows.

 - Thyroiditis or inflammation of the thyroid, which let T4 and T3 leak out of the gland

 - Formation of benign tumors in the thyroid or pituitary gland

 - Intake of large amounts of tetra-iodothyronine through diet or medication